 If you do find yourself in a ‘bongo’, be patient and wait until things are ready, then quickly push the bow back upriver.
 Stay away from the shoulder, or the bow is likely to ‘peel’ downriver, then the bore will continue without you.

 If you want to try to get back on the front-wave, then head quickly to the nearest bank and use the slacker water to work your way back up.
 It is possible but may involve long, hard-work to get there.
 At times it can get a little claustrophobic close to the ‘fast-moving’ bank.
+Get it wrong and a nasty ride over the rocks may ensue – be careful!

 And finally, for a feel for what it is like, here is the view from the driving seat: